KyaBacchaHai/Brick_Game/README.md

 1/2/3: strength of brick at that position
 N: unbreakable brick

+## Instructions to run
+Enter the command:
+''' python3 main.py''

 ## Controls
 a: move paddle to left
 d: move paddle to right